-CBT is perhaps one of the best known counselling approaches.
+Cognitive behavioural therapy (CBT) is perhaps one of the best known counselling approaches.
 It considers the relationships between thoughts, feelings, and behaviours, and how each of those elements can be changed.
-Evidence for and against thoughts is examined with the goal of identifying cognitive distortions that cause distress and replacing them with more realistic thoughts.
+Evidence for and against thoughts is examined with the goal of identifying problematic thinking patterns that cause distress and replacing them with more realistic thoughts.
 As well, new behaviours are practiced to reduce distress and promote more realistic thinking.

-CPT: Cognitive Processing Therapy: This is a form of CBT for PTSD, and aims to change cognitions about the trauma that are keeping the person stuck and preventing them from fully processing the trauma.
+Cognitive processing therapy (CPT) is a form of CBT for PTSD, and aims to change cognitions about the trauma that are keeping the person stuck and preventing them from fully processing the trauma.
 The post Creating a Trauma Account talks about how I borrowed a tool from CPT.

-PE: Prolonged Exposure: This is a form of CBT that aims to decrease fear and trauma responses by exposing the person in a controlled way.
+Prolonged exposure (PE) is a form of CBT that aims to decrease fear and trauma responses by exposing the person in a controlled way.
 This can be either in vivo (in person) or imaginal (the client is asked to vividly imagine a particular situation), or a combination of both.
 It progresses based on an identified hierarchy of feared stimuli.

-TF-CBT: Trauma-Focused CBT: Like CPT, this is a form of CBT for trauma, but it is geared toward children and adolescents.
+Like CPT, trauma-focused CBT (TF-CBT) is a form of CBT for trauma, but it is geared toward children and adolescents.

 CFT: Compassion-Focused Therapy

-CFT is influenced by CBT, and focuses on compassion towards both others and the self.
+Compassion-focused therapy (CFT), which is influenced by CBT, focuses on compassion towards both others and the self.
 It can be useful for people struggling with emotions like shame and self-criticism.

 DBT: Dialectical Behaviour Therapy

-DBT was developed by Dr. Marsha Linehan to address some of the shortcomings of CBT for treating borderline personality disorder.
+Dialectical behaviour therapy (DBT) was developed by Dr. Marsha Linehan to address some of the shortcomings of CBT for treating borderline personality disorder (BPD).
 The dialectic refers to the idea that the way the individual is doing things now is valid and they are doing the best they can, but they would still benefit from change.
 DBT is very skill-based, with modules covering areas of mindfulness, emotional regulation, distress tolerance, and interpersonal effectiveness.

 EFT: Emotionally Focused Therapy

-This type of therapy consider emotions to be reflective of underlying needs, and classifies emotions as adaptive, maladaptive, reactive, and instrumental.
+Emotionally-focused therapy (EFT) considers emotions to be reflective of underlying needs.
+It classifies emotions as adaptive, maladaptive, reactive, and instrumental.
 Therapeutic tasks are identified based on the client’s particular emotional experiences.

 EMDR: Eye Movement Desensitization and Reprocessing

-Eye movement desensitization and reprocessing (EMDR) is a type of trauma counselling.
+Eye movement desensitization and reprocessing (EMDR) is a type of trauma therapy.
 The client uses horizontal eye movements to track the therapists’ fingers, and while this is being done the client focuses on an identified distressing image and the bodily sensations associated with that distress.
 A Subjective Units of Distress (SUDS) scale is used to track progress, and as the SUDS score drops the therapist and client work on installing a new positive cognition.

 IPT: InterPersonal Therapy

-IPT is a short-term, structured approach that focuses on addressing interpersonal problems that contribute to problems with mental health, and building interpersonal communication skills.
-Research has supported its effectiveness for the treatment of depression.
+Interpersonal therapy (IPT) is a short-term, structured approach that focuses on addressing interpersonal problems that contribute to problems with mental health, as well as building interpersonal communication skills.
+Research has supported its effectiveness in the treatment of depression.

 MBCT: Mindfulness-Based Cognitive Therapy

-This type of therapy is focused on the use of mindfulness to address cognitive distress.
+Mindfulness-based cognitive therapy (MBCT) is focused on the use of mindfulness to address cognitive distress.
 It covers things like acting on autopilot, being mindful of the breath, allowing and letting be, engaging in self-care, and recognizing that thoughts aren’t facts.